nwcol/hybrid-zones/docs/parameters.md

 The `shift` model samples from the same distribution for females and males with heterozygous signal genotype, but shifts the mean of the distribution for homozygous-signal males according to those males’ “perceptions” of the signal compositions to their left and right; the mean is shifted towards the direction with a higher proportion of iso-signal males, scaled proportional to the difference.

 The `scale` model similarly treats homozygous-signal males differently, altering the standard deviations of their dispersal distributions.
 Their standard deviations are a function of the proportion of iso-signal males they observe about themselves; males with lower proportions will have higher standard deviations and will tend to disperse farther away.
-Both nonrandom dispersal models propose a mechanism for males with lower mating chances to disperse into areas with potentially better mating prospects.
+Both nonrandom dispersal models propose mechanisms where males with lower mating chances disperse into areas with potentially better mating prospects.

 `edge_model` : `string`, default `“closed”`